ccatobs/MODBUS/README.md

 Caveat:

-* Owing to Python's pymodbus module, registers can solely be updated on the whole, which applies for strings, bits and 8bit-integers in the leading and trailing bytes.
-Hence, a leading or trailing byte being updated, will result in "0x00" (empty) of the respective other.
+* Owing to Python's pymodbus module, registers can solely be updated on the whole, which particularly applies for strings, bits and 8bit-integers in the leading and trailing bytes.
+Hence, solely a leading or trailing byte being updated, will result in "0x00" (empty) of the respective other.
-* Endianness of byteorder.
+* Endianness of byteorder is sort of a hassle
 * No locking mechanism applied for parallel reading and writing yet.
+This would make sense if only one instance exist for the reading and writing methods.

 ## The MODBUS RestAPI